PPA Admissions and Eligibility

 ❏ Graduate Record Exam (GRE) scores -- off site link

 Please attach a one to two page statement of purpose to your supplemental program application (no longer than that please).
-In the single spaced type written statement, you should address your purpose in pursuing the MPPA.
+In the double spaced type written statement, you should address your purpose in pursuing the MPPA.
 This statement also serves as a writing sample.
 Tell us your story.

 Letters should be addressed to the department chair.
 Recommendations may be from academic or professional sources, and should be on office stationary if possible.
 One advantage to using the new online recommendation request system is that you have a lot of control over the process.
 You will be able to see when (and if) your recommenders respond to your request.

 ❏ Optional -- resume or curriculum vitae

 ❏ Optional -- unofficial transcripts or grade report (not a substitute for the official transcripts you send to Graduate Studies).

 Submit your application

 You may now submit all supplemental documents electronically.
 This includes letter of recommendation requests.
 Go to the Office of Graduate Studies application information and procedures page for details.